Treatment for LSD Abuse: How to Treat LSD Addiction

 Approaching an LSD Addict

-While LSD is not considered by most to have physically addictive properties, psychological addiction to this hallucinogen may occur, and problematic use of this drug can cause numerous issues in a user’s life, requiring treatment.
+While LSD is not considered by most to have physically addictive properties, psychological addiction to this hallucinogen may occur, and problematic use of LSD can cause numerous issues in a user’s life, requiring treatment.

 Approaching someone you care about with a substance addiction can be difficult.
 In some cases, the user will have enough insight and awareness to recognize their condition and, with the help of others, seek appropriate care.
 More often than not, however, this doesn’t happen.
 In many cases, addicted individuals are in denial about their substance use and the extent to which they have control over it.